algorandfoundation/xGov/Proposals/xgov-95.md

 ---

 ## Abstract
 Develop a "match-2/memory" open-source browser game with scoring that showcases algorand NFT collections.
 It provides a fun and competitive experience of discovering different algorand NFTs for exisitng or new community members.
 It can also be used as a tool for giveaways/competitions.
+In the future we would like to expand this to crosschain platform to help with onboarding new users to algorand NFT scene.
 ## Team
 <a href="https://cosmicchamps.com/#team" target="_blank">https://cosmicchamps.com/#team</a>